Literary-Insights/blog/src/content/blog/Being There Putting Brain, Body, and World - Desconhecido.txt-1.md

 1. Vegetative phase: Slime mold cells (myxamoebae) live separately and feed on bacteria.
 They grow and divide.

-2. Aggregative phase: When food is scarce, the myxamoebae aggregate together into a multicellular slug-like structure called a pseudoplasmodium.
+2. Aggregative phase: When food is scarce, the myxamoebae aggregate together into a multicellular slug: like structure called a pseudoplasmodium.
 This structure can move and climb to find a new food source.

 - The aggregative phase shows a primitive form of collective behavior and decision making.
 The myxamoebae have to coordinate to come together, choose a direction to move in, and navigate obstacles.